Indicators at a glance - indoor environment

 This section summarises the latest Environmental Health Indicators about the indoor environment and health in New Zealand.

 A poor indoor environment can affect our health through a range of ways.

 - Household crowding increases the risk of infectious diseases.

-- Second-hand smoke can cause respiratory illnesses, middle ear infections, sudden unexpected death in infancy (SUDI) and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in non-smoking adults.
+- Second-hand smoke exposure can cause asthma, lower respiratory tract infections, sudden unexpected death in infancy (SUDI), middle ear infection and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in adults.

 Young children and the elderly are particularly at risk from the effects of poor housing.

-- About 390,000 New Zealanders (10.4%) lived in a crowded household in 2006.
-Children and people of Māori and Pacific ethnicity are the most affected by household crowding.
+- People of Māori and Pacific ethnicity were the most affected by household crowding in 2013.

 |Second-hand smoke exposure

 - In 2012/13, about 45,000 children (5.0%) and 105,000 non-smoking adults (3.7%) were exposed to second-hand smoke in their home.